lnalborczyk/phd_thesis/docs/03-chap3.md

 Although we specifically asked participants to remain silent and not to move during EMG data collection, tiny facial movements (such as biting one’s lips) or vocal productions sometimes occurred.
 Periods with such facial movement or vocal production were excluded from the analysis.
 To do this, visual inspection of audio, video, and EMG signal was performed.
 Specifically, for the EMG signals, we compared two methods of signal selection.
 The first one consisted of setting a threshold on the absolute value of the EMG signal and portions of signals above this threshold were removed.
 This threshold was empirically chosen using visual inspection of a few samples and set to the mean EMG value plus 6 SDs.
 The second method consisted of manually removing periods of time that included visually obvious bursts of EMG activity, corresponding to overt contraction [as in @rapin_emg_2013].
 Based on samples from a few participants, the comparisons between these two methods showed that the automatic threshold method was somewhat less sensitive to overt movements.
 Therefore, the second method was used, as it was more conservative and less prone to leave data related to irrelevant overt movements.

 After pre-processing, EMG data were exported from Labchart software to Matlab r2014a (Version 8.3.0.532, www.mathworks.fr).
 For each EMG signal, mean values were computed under Matlab, using 200 ms sliding windows.
 The average of these mean values were calculated for each recording session (baseline, after induction and after relaxation/induction).
-This provided a score for each muscle of interest (OOS, OOI, FCR, FRO) in each Session (Baseline, Post-Induction, Post-Relaxation) for each participant^[Because of constraints attributable to the design of our experiment, we were not able to perform conventional control measures (e.g., time of the day, food consumption, sport activity, smoking habits, etc.).
+This provided a score for each muscle of interest (OOS, OOI, FCR, FRO) in each Session (Baseline, Post-Induction, Post-Relaxation) for each participant.^[Because of constraints attributable to the design of our experiment, we were not able to perform conventional control measures (e.g., time of the day, food consumption, sport activity, smoking habits, etc.).
 Moreover, in our study, periods of signal recording had to be shorter than usual HRV analysis time periods (cf. methodology section).
 Although recent studies suggest that "ultrashort term" HRV analysis seems to correlate quite well with HRV analysis performed on longer periods of time [@brisinda_comparison_2013;@Salahuddin2007], we cannot exclude that our measurements might be unreliable.
-For these reasons, we chose not to present HRV results in this report and to focus on EMG results as well as subjective reports of rumination.].
+For these reasons, we chose not to present HRV results in this report and to focus on EMG results as well as subjective reports of rumination.]

 #### Statistical analyses